ineednotitle/fedora-setup/README.md

 ## AI Notice

-This script was heavily developed and refactored with the assistance of AI (Claude by Anthropic).
+This script was developed and refactored with the assistance of AI (Claude by Anthropic).
 That means:

 - The logic has been reviewed but **not exhaustively tested** on all hardware and Fedora versions
 - Some edge cases may be missing